About this course

 Bonus Lesson One - The Celebration and Ministering of Angels

 This is such a joyous celebration because you are now able to engage the world with all the strength of your soul.

 Bonus Lesson Two - The Three Ways of Vanquishing Temptation

 Essential lessons for vanquishing each temptation.

-Inner Lent, like all the Imagine Self Inner Festivals, is not about sin and redemption or being a good Christian.
+Inner Lent, like all the Imagine Self Academy Courses, is not about sin and redemption or being a good Christian.
 It is about the great commandment, “Oh, Human Soul, know thyself!”
 This is a commandment for all human souls, beyond religious beliefs.
 I find the central festivals of the Christian Calendar quite universal in their ability to guide us to this task of imagining self as an earthly and divine being and the great mystery of becoming fully human.